yonat/MultiSlider/README.md

 ## TODO

-- [ ] Horizontal slider and not just vertical.
 - [ ] `isContinuous=false` for clients that only want a single `.valueChanged` event on drag end.
 - [ ] Fix IB presentation. (dlopen error "image not found", thumbs should be vertically centered and evenly distributed.)